From protein powder to real food, get the low-down on this vital macronutrient.

 While most experts agree that the majority of our protein should come from a mix of lean protein real food sources, and that it is possible to obtain all of our protein requirements from food, supplementation with protein powders is an easy, efficient, and often quicker-to-digest alternative to solid protein sources.

 Protein powders are convenient and beneficial for people who don’t have time to prepare complete protein meals, or who want to take their protein to go.
 And for people who follow vegetarian or vegan diets and may struggle to consume enough protein from whole foods, protein supplements can help increase their intake of high-quality complete proteins.
 It’s important to note that not all protein supplements are complete proteins, however.
-Whey, a milk protein, is a complete protein.
-So is soy—the only plant-based complete protein source.
+Whey protein, a milk protein, is a complete protein.
+So is soy protein—the only plant-based complete protein source.
 Other plant-based protein powders must be combined in order to provide all nine essential amino acids (brown rice protein powder and pea protein powder is one example of a high-quality complete-protein combo).

 Shakes containing protein powder can also help reduce your daily caloric intake, therefore aiding in weight loss and weight maintenance.
 Additionally, protein powder shakes offer convenient healthy nutrition for anyone with a busy schedule.